COLOURISM

-A study in Colourism was an ambitious project, as it sought to break free from the usual constraints placed on a traditional art exhibition.
-It was funded by Arts Council England.
-It was supported and promoted by the prestigious John Hansard Gallery, but the exhibitions themselves took place across multiple venues in the Southampton area, including three libraries, a theatre, bookshops, the main city hospital and the lobby area in Solent University.
+Colourism was an ambitious project, as it sought to break free from the usual constraints placed on a traditional exhibition.
+It was funded by Arts Council England and took place across multiple venues in the Southampton area, including several libraries, a theatre, bookshops, a hospital, universities and colleges, as well as an art gallery.
 This required careful co-ordination and promotion.

 The theme of the exhibition was bold, and the logistics of putting it on were ambitious.
 This was the task as described by Don John, the Founder and Director of Black History Month South: